rayhan-wijaya/base-ui/README.md

 # base-ui

-**Notice**: BaseUI is still in heavy development.
-A version of it will be released when it's ready.
-Likely 0.1
+**Notice**: BaseUI is still in heavy work.
+A version of it will be released when it's ready for even a partial usage.
+Likely 0.1.
+It's still in a prototyping stage.

 BaseUI is a minimal UI builder for Luau.
 It's designed to be type-safe, terse in its syntax, and highly extensible by allowing people to tap into the core